 4. Causal chain

-Tips for improving cause and effect paragraphs
+Pro tips for writing cause and effect paragraph

 Final thoughts

-What is cause and effect paragraph text?
+What is a cause and effect text explanation?

 What are the basic parts of a cause and effect paragraph?